DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

    have a +1 Mod, you can draw a 2 or 6 and still report a successful 3 or 5 draw.
 3. You start with 2 Jokers in your hand as *Fate Cards*.
 Any Aces drawn during play are also reserved as Fate Cards.
-At any time, you can discard a Fate Card to redraw and take the new value, or you can discard a Fate Card during combat to nullify a single point of damage your character would take.
+At any time, you can discard a Fate Card to redraw and take the new value, or you can discard a Fate Card during combat to nullify one damage.
-4. You will have a Character Sheet that contains information about the character you are playing.
-On that sheet will be Attributes (general skills, like Agility and
+4. You will have a Character Sheet with all the information about your character.
+This includes Attributes (general skills, like Agility and
 Intelligence), and specific Skills under each attribute (e.g., Finesse under Agility).
-Each Attribute and Skill has a Modifier that you add when drawing a card related to that Attribute or Skill, signified by a number like +1.
+Each Attribute and Skill has a Modifier that you add when performing a Check related to that Attribute or Skill, signified by a number like +1.
 5. Also on your character sheet are *Powers*.
 This is anything your character can do that might not be accessible to others.
 Some Powers, labeled Minor and Major, take 1 or